How It Works

 Under the new IRA incentives, Tribes can receive reimbursements of up to 60%-70% of the Fair Market Value (FMV) of an installed and operating system – paid in the form of Direct Payments from the IRS, thereby significantly reducing the amount a tribe would ultimately pay for residential solar initiatives.

-Deploying our unique Direct Payment Tax Equity Strategy, similar to those commonly used in non-exempt Tax Partnership Structures, Tribes can quickly recapture a significant portion of investments used for residential solar installation AND own a long-term revenue-generating asset that provides improved energy reliability and independence, all at substantially reduced energy costs to its members.
+Deploying a unique Direct Payment Tax Equity Strategy, similar to those commonly used in non-exempt Tax Partnership Structures, Tribes can quickly recapture a significant portion of investments used for residential solar installation AND own a long-term revenue-generating asset that provides improved energy reliability and independence, all at substantially reduced energy costs to its members.

 Leveraging these lower costs, Tribes can develop solar energy systems, installing solar on the homes of tribal residents on Indian lands at no cost to the resident, then recoup what costs were incurred by having the energy consumer pay the tribal owner directly for the electricity used, instead of paying external utility companies.